wassupjay/Doc-QnA-with-RAG/README.md

 ## 🚀 Project Description

-This project is an interactive web app that leverages the power of Large Language Models (LLMs) and vector search to answer questions about the content of any uploaded `.txt` document.
+This project is an interactive web app that leverages the power of Large Language Models (LLMs) and vector search to answer questions about the content of any uploaded text document.
 It uses the RAG (Retrieval-Augmented Generation) approach, combining document retrieval with generative AI to provide accurate, context-aware answers.

 ---